 All are original iPhone photos and videos, mostly of Cuba. iPhone music videos were recorded with a Shure MV88 IOS microphone.

 Exceptions: I used a Nikon for photos in Amsterdam, photos in Spain, a Halloween costume, Feast of the Hunter’s Moon, and the photo of the engineer in the center of the dish of the Green Bank Telescope (GBT) in West Virginia - the largest fully steerable radiotelescope in the world.
 The small engineer in the middle of the large elliptical dish reminds me of our small place in the cosmos.
 They shut down telescope operations for one day so that I could take photographs for them.

-I included an electron micrograph of kidney nephrons taken at the Neuroanatomy Dept. of the Indiana University Medical Center where I processed electron micrographs, designed graphics and illustrations and assisted in research.
+I included an electron micrograph of kidney nephrons taken at the Neuroanatomy Dept. of the Indiana University Medical Center where I processed electron micrographs, designed graphics and illustrations, created DuPont silicone rubber molds of body parts and assisted in research (preparing slides for transmission electron microscopy and tracing various kinds of nerve fibers through the Vagus nerve of a rat).
 They had both scanning and transmission electron microscopes.
 I also operated scanning electron microscopes at Indiana University, when taking college science courses while still in high school, and at Union Carbide where I was a technician in Research and Development.